-The right EHR makes it easy to track progression, access test results and update charts.
-In once glance you can see how treatment evolved over time, making it easier to plot future options.
+The right EHR makes it easy to track progression, access test results, and update charts.
+In one glance you can see how treatment evolved over time, making it easier to plot future options.

 You can’t function optimally in today’s health landscape without using the right codes.
 Your EHR must be ICD-10 compliant, but more specifically you need access to the codes relevant to your niche.

 In addition, you may be able to benefit more from PQRI (Physician Quality Research Institute) programs if you can submit the correct reports quickly.
 Today’s immunology EHR must be able to assist with this.